ARMmbed/mbed-os-5-docs/docs/tutorials/testing.md

 #### Writing tests

-You can write tests for your own project, or add more tests to mbed OS.
+You can write tests for your own project, or add more tests to Mbed OS.
 You can write tests using the [Greentea client](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/greentea-client), [UNITY](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/unity) and [utest](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/utest) frameworks, located in `/features/frameworks`.
 Below is an example test that uses all of these frameworks:

 ```c++
 #include "mbed.h"